 On December 30, 2015, we entered into a Loan Agreement (the "Loan Agreement") with Kreos Capital V (Expert Fund) Limited ("Kreos") pursuant to which Kreos extended a line of credit to us in the amount of \$20.0 million.
 In connection with the Loan Agreement, we issued to Kreos a warrant to purchase up to 4,771 of our ordinary shares at an exercise price of \$241.00 as we drew down \$12.0 million under the Loan Agreement, which amount was increased to 6,679 ordinary shares upon an additional drawdown of \$8.0 million.
 On June 9, 2017, \$3.0 million of the outstanding principal amount was extended by an additional three years with the same interest rate and became subject to repayment in accordance with, and subject to the terms of a secured convertible promissory note (the "Kreos Convertible Note").
 On November 20, 2018, we agreed to repay \$3.6 million to Kreos in satisfaction of all outstanding indebtedness under the Kreos Convertible Note and other related payments, including prepayment costs and end of loan payments and Kreos agreed to terminate the Kreos Convertible Note.
-We repaid Kreos the \$3.6 million by issuing to Kreos 192,000 units (each unit consisting of one ordinary share and one warrant to purchase one ordinary share) and 288,000 pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one ordinary share and one warrant to purchase to the a public offering price of \$0.30 and \$0.29, respectively, for an aggregate price of \$3.6 million (including the aggregate exercise for the ordinary shares to be received upon exercise of the pre-funded warrants, assuming Kreos Leoan Agreement.
+We repaid Kreos the \$3.6 million by issuing to Kreos 192,000 units (each unit consisting of one ordinary share and one warrant to purchase one ordinary share) and 288,000 pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one ordinary shares and one warrant to purchase one ordinary shares to be received upon exercise of the pre-funded warrants, assuming Kreos exercises all of the pre-funded warrants it purchased as part of our public offering.
+We and Kreos also agreed to revise the principal and the repayment schedule under the Kreos Loan Agreement.
 Additionally, we entered into the Kreos Warrant Amendment with Kreos, which amended the exercise price of the warrant to purchase 6,679 ordinary shares currently held by Kreos from \$241.00 to \$7.50.
-On December 29, 2020, we repaid in full the remaining loan principal amount to Kreos including the end of loan payments, and by that discharged all of our obligations to Kreos.
+On December 29, 2020, we repaid in full the remaining loan principal amount to Kreos including the end of loan payments, and by that discharged all of our obligations